Droslj/scRNA-seq-pancreatic-islets-P/README.md

 **Comment**<br>
 (1) Identity loss<br>
-KRT19 and CFTR (ductal markers) and SOX9 (ductal identity and progenitor status) are reduced, which indicates, that Ductal cells appear to be losing functionally and identities.<br>
+KRT19 and CFTR (ductal markers) are reduced, which indicates, that Ductal cells appear to be losing functionally and identities.<br>

 <br>
 Epigenetic upregulation<br>
 Similar to Acinar cell, production of EHMT1 goes up with the enzymes, which indicates shift in epigenetic activity as a consequence of metabolic shock.<br>